Topic

 After You Slip

 This topic explores what actually happens when someone slips, and why the story people tell themselves about it matters more than the slip itself.
 It looks at shame, self-talk, and the difference between treating a slip as failure and treating it as data.
+The focus is on what happens after.
+That’s where the pattern either deepens or begins to shift.

 Key concepts